jeffkala/workshop-implementing-cicd-documentation/Lab_4_Source_Code_Checks/README.md

   stage: "lab-4-lint-and-format"
   script:
     - "echo 'Linting Nornir YAML inventory files..'"
-    - "poetry run yamllint . --config-file .yamllint.yml --strict"
+    - "uv run invoke yamllint"
 ```
-In this yamllint-job we're echoing a simple description, followed by running yamllint from within our poetry environment.
+In this yamllint-job we're echoing a simple description, followed by running yamllint from within our uv environment.

 3. Notice this file has all our other source code checks we want to enforce.
 Some simple explanations are below.